Our research team advances the field of educational measurement through innovative research in the following areas:

 Research on Understanding and Enhancing Teaching

 We are using our research capabilities to contribute to a new generation of assessments that can help support effective teaching at critical points throughout teachers' careers.

 Understanding Teacher Effectiveness

-Our researchers are working to develop and validate measures of teaching effectiveness.
-Our research capability in this area includes expertise in classroom observation, classroom assignments, measures of teaching knowledge and value-added methodologies.
-Our recent work in this area has included theoretical research, which ETS has published in the course of its participation in the National Comprehensive Center for Teacher Quality, and a number of significant empirical studies undertaken with the support of the Bill & Melinda Gates Foundation, the WT Grant Foundation and the Spencer Foundation.
+Our research capability in this area includes expertise in classroom observation, classroom assignments, measures of teaching knowledge and practices, and value-added methodologies.
+Our recent work in this area includes theoretical research and a number of significant empirical studies undertaken with the support of the Institute of Education Sciences (IES), the National Science Foundation (NSF), the Organization for Economic Cooperation and Development (OECD), the Bill & Melinda Gates Foundation, the WT Grant Foundation and the Spencer Foundation.